noyrosenbaum/Networking_Course/Ex5/README.md

 *Answer:*   You do not need to calculate the checksum for the IP header it is filled by the operating system.

 ### Part 3 - Snoofer - combines both Sniffer and Spoofer

+we need to capture packets first, and then spoof a response based on the captured packets.
+From the user container, you can generate an IPX.
+This will generate an ICMP Echo Request packet.
+If X is activated, the ping program will receive an echo response and print out the response.
+Your sniffing and spoofing program runs on a VM, which monitors the LAN through packet sniffing.
+Whenever it sees an ICMP echo request, your program should immediately send an echo reply using packet spoofing techniques, no matter what the destination IP address is.
+So, regardless of whether machine X is active or not, the ping program will always receive a reply indicating that X is active.

 ### Part 4 - Gateway